isallexist/kplex/README.md

 # Compiling the code
 1. Configure the Linux environment with Gurobi as described in the paper.
 2. Copy kplex.cpp and Makefile into a same folder
 3. In terminal, go to the folder.
-Then type "make" and hit enter to compile kplex.cpp
+Then type _make_ and hit enter to compile kplex.cpp

 # Execution
 1. Create an _input_ folder to place input instances, and create an _output_ folder for outputs